 In addition to the Core requirements in Effective Writing, Critical Thinking, and Literature and the Arts I & II, students choosing to major in English will complete 39 semester hours of advanced courses, while students who major in Professional Writing will complete 40-41 semester hours of advanced courses.
 Six of these credits are to be completed in two foundations classes: English 200: Foundations Seminar, and English 241: Advanced Writing.
-Students must receive a grade of "C" or better in these courses to continue in the major.
+Students must receive a grade of "C" or better in both of these courses to continue in the major.
+Students who receive a "C-" or below must repeat the course within the calendar year if they are to continue in the major.